Best Place to Stay in Tokyo, Japan – Where to Stay in Tokyo

 If you’ re a bit more budget conscious, I recommend the JR Kyushu Hotel Blossom Shinjuku.
 Only meters from the metro and located in the vibrant neighborhood of Shinjuku, here you can find some of Tokyo’s most interesting cultural sites, next to the city’s brightest nightlife.

-#2.
-Best area to stay in Tokyo for the foodie
+2. Best Place to stay in Tokyo for the foodie

 The other world renowned Japanese culinary speciality is of course, Sushi.
 While it may seem counterintuitive, some of the best and most approachable restaurants in Tokyo are located near the train station.
 Tokyo Station has hundreds of options for Sushi lovers and Ramen fans alike.
 Kitchen Street is the place to go to get authentic cuisine at a fair price without the pomp and circumstance.
 Stay close at Hotel Ryumeikan Tokyo, and you’ll never run out of new places to try on your stay.